“Why Not Dry March?”

 Dr.Hien, however, stresses the need for flexibility and accommodation in unique times.
 Strict senses of time and environment during an unprecedented, global crisis don’t assist individuals in quests for abstinence or greater self-control.
 Instead, Dr.Hien urges the same kind of flexibility seen in other areas of post-lockdown life.

 “I can’t visit family this holiday, but I will next time.
 Or maybe you drank less during that time,” Dr. Hien says.
 “It’s all positive.
-You build on your effort, learn from your mistakes. ”Dry January doesn’t have to be Dry January, but Dry March.
+You build on your effort, learn from your mistakes. ”Dry January doesn’t have to be Dry January, but Dry February or Dry March.
 Why not?”

 Disclaimer: The content is solely the responsibility of the authors and does not necessarily represent the official views of the Center of Alcohol & Substance Use Studies